-- postgres/- Versions of the database schema and updater SQL scripts for PostgreSQL. - oracle/ Versions of the database schema and updater SQL scripts for Oracle. - modules/ The Web UI modules "overlay" directory.
+- [dspace-source] - o LICENSE DSpace source code license. - o README Obligatory basic information file. - o build properties The basic settings necessary to actually build/install DSpace for the first time - o dspace/ Directory which contains all build and configuration information for DSpace - bin/ Some shell and Perl scripts for running DSpace command-line tasks.
+Primary among them is the 'dspace' commandline utility - config/ Configuration files: - · controlled-vocabularies/ Fixed, limited vocabularies used in metadata entry - crosswalks/- Metadata crosswalks property files or XSL stylesheets - emails/ Text and layout templates for emails sent out by the system. modules/ Configurations for modules / individual features within DSpace - registries/- Initial contents of the bitstream format registry and Dublin Core element/qualifier registry.
+These are only used on initial system setup, after which they are maintained in the database. - dspace.cfg The Main DSpace configuration file - dc2mods.cfg Mappings from Dublin Core metadata to MODS for the METS export. - default.license The default license that users must grant when submitting items. - dstat.cfg , dstat.map Configuration for statistical reports. - input-forms.xml , item-submission.xml Submission UI configuration files - news-side.html Text of the front-page news in the sidebar, only used in JSPUI. - news-top.html Text of the front-page news in the top box, only used in JSPUI. news-xmlui.xml Text of the front-page news, only used in XMLUI - etc/- This directory contains administrative files. - postgres/- Administrative scripts for PostgreSQL - oracle/ Administrative scripts for Oracle. - modules/ The Web UI modules "overlay" directory.
 DSpace uses Maven to automatically look here for any customizations you wish to make to DSpace Web interfaces. - jspui Contains all customizations for the JSP User Interface. - src/main/resources/ The overlay for JSPUI Resources.
 This is the location to place any custom Messages. properties files.
-(Previously this file had been stored at: \[dspace-source]/config/language-packs/Messages. properties\ - src/main/webapp/ The overlay for JSPUI Web Application.
-This is the location to place any custom JSPs to be used by DSpace. - Ini Contains all customizations for the Lightweight Network Interface. - · oai Contains all customizations for the OAI-PMH Interface. - sword Contains all customizations for the SWORD (Simple Web-service Offering Repository Deposit) Interface. - xmlui Contains all customizations for the XML User Interface (aka Manakin). - src/main/webapp/ The overlay for XMLUI Web Application.
-This is the location to place custom Themes or Configurations. - i18n/- The location to place a custom version of the XMLUI's messages.xml (You have to manually create this folder) - themes/ The location to place custom Themes for the XMLUI (You have to manually create this folder). - src/- Maven configurations for DSpace System.
+(Previously this file had been stored at: \[dspace-source]/config/language-packs/Messages. properties - src/main/webapp/ The overlay for JSPUI Web Application.
+This is the location to place any custom JSPs to be used by DSpace. - Ini Contains all customizations for the Lightweight Network Interface. - oai Contains all customizations for the OAI-PMH Interface. - sword Contains all customizations for the SWORD (Simple Web-service Offering Repository Deposit) Interface. - xmlui Contains all customizations for the XML User Interface (aka Manakin). - src/main/webapp/ The overlay for XMLUI Web Application.
+This is the location to place custom Themes or Configurations. - i18n/- The location to place a custom version of the XMLUI's messages.xml (You have to manually create this folder) - themes/ The location to place custom Themes for the XMLUI (You have to manually create this folder). - solr/ Solr configuration files for all Solr indexes used by DSpace. - src/- Maven configurations for DSpace System.
 This directory contains the Maven and Ant build files for DSpace. - target/ (Only exists after building DSpace) This is the location Maven uses to build your DSpace installation package.